 Playing video games with your child is an awesome way to connect with them.
 It's entering into their world and doing something they want to do, instead of always forcing them to do the "right" thing or the "more productive" thing.

 Be that parent who allows kids to come over and play video games in your basement while eating snacks and having a fun time.
-If you want your kids to never be home, then don't allow them this.
-They will find a way and go to their friend's house all the time.
-So why not be the home where your kids and their friends WANT to be?
-How much better is it for your peace of mind anyway?
+Why not be the home where your kids and their friends WANT to be?
+How much better is it for your peace of mind anyway.

 Be trustworthy and a safe place for them to share their hearts